C-Loftus/QuickPiperAudiobook/README.md

 Thank you for considering supporting this project.

 I accept donations on Github or Paypal.
-If you would like to sponsor this project or reach out to me regarding business opportunities, you can reach out to me via [email](mailto:github@colton.place) or [my website](https://colton.place/contact/)
+If you would like to sponsor this project or reach out to me for business reasons, you can contact me via [email](mailto:github@colton.place) or [my website](https://colton.place/contact/)